·

 If you’re spending a significant amount of time in Tokyo, you might be interested in going outside the major city areas and visiting a few smaller towns on day trips.

-I did just that on my first trip to Japan.
-After a few days in Tokyo I wanted to see something different and especially old buildings.
-I lucked upon a discount train ticket on Klook called the Seibu Kawagoe Pass, which includes a round-trip ticket between Tokyo and Kawagoe for only $5 USD (or less if you find a discount code).
+I snagged a discount train ticket on Klook called the Seibu Kawagoe Pass, which includes a round-trip ticket between Tokyo and Kawagoe for only $5 USD (or less if you find a discount code).
+That’s an excellent price for a day trip train ticket, so I got it and made plans to visit Kawagoe.

 This post contains affiliate links.
-If you click on one and buy something, I get a small percentage of that at no extra cost to you.
-Read my full disclosure here.
+If you click on a link and buy something, I get a small percentage at no extra cost to you.
+Your support helps keep this blog running— thank you!
+Read full disclosure here.

 Seibu Kawagoe Pass

-I ended up going to the Ikebukuro station to get my pass as it was closer to my hostel, but then had to transfer to a second train line to actually go to Kawagoe.
+I ended up going to Ikebukuro station to get my pass as it was closer to my hostel, but then had to transfer to a second train line to actually go to Kawagoe.
 If you’d like to go in one straight shot, pick up your pass from the Seibu-Shinjuku station instead.

 Pass + map + Kawagoe info brochure